Etenil/mkjl/README.md

 Bugs
 ====

-- t_debian8 template may fail to install because the debootstrap package is broken
+- t_debian7 needs to be prompted Yes manually
 - openssh-server does not working on t_debian7.
-This is an debian issue and probably won't be fixed.
+This is an debian Wheezy issue and probably won't be fixed.
 Use t_debian8 instead

 TODO
 ====

 - Better coding skills (pebkac)
 - Better English
+- Auto parse /etc/jail.conf

 THANKS
 ======

 - Etenil (english correction)
-- Ezjail (periodic.conf and rc.conf)
+- Ezjail project (I took periodic.conf and rc.conf)
 - ArchBSD irc